nguyenphuminh/nguyenphuminh/README.md

 * [Creating a cryptocurrency - Creating transactions, mining rewards, mint and gas fee ](https://dev.to/freakcdev297/creating-transactions-mining-rewards-mint-and-gas-fee-5hhf).
 * [Build a p2p network and release your cryptocurrency ](https://dev.to/freakcdev297/build-a-p2p-network-and-release-your-cryptocurrency-clf).

+### My other j4f repos

+* [JellyAV](https://github.com/nguyenphuminh/JellyAV) - a j4f antivirus software written in Batch.
+* [HelloWorld](https://github.com/nguyenphuminh/HelloWorld) - a list of Hello, World! programs written in hundreds of languages.
+* [Pigeon Blockchain](https://github.com/nguyenphuminh/Pigeon-Blockchain) - a paper on building a blockchain network with pigeons.

 ## Contact ☎️
 Find me on:
 * Gmail: nguyenphuminh09876543@gmail.com